 Chaired by lecturer in Arabic language and grammar, Qur’anic Sciences and Hadith Studies, Nazmina Dhanji discussed the historicity of the Qur’anic text with author and academic, Seyfeddin Kara.
+You can buy the book here, read a full event below, and or watch the video of the event on this page.

 The discussion began about the traditional Muslim view of the textual history of the Qur’an and where Western academia has stood on the issue of the historicity of the Quran.
 Professor Kara said: ” The traditional views of the Qur’an claims that the Qur’an was collected right after the death of the Prophet (pbuh) by the first caliph Abu Bakr.
 He ordered Zayd ibn Thabit to produce a personal copy of the Qur’an and then later on ‘Uthman, the third caliph, collected the Qur’an which became the official Qur’an.
 Professor Kara said: “This is the Qu’ran that we have now, there have been some improvements to the text so that people can read it and understand it unanimously.
 This is the traditional Muslim account.
 We have the academic account of the text of the history of the Qur’an; one is the revisionist view of the west, which gradually evolved and argued that the Qur’an was not a product of Muslims and it was actually organically grown as a result of Judeo-Christian heritage in Arabia over 200 years – the idea of John Wansbrough.
 It was compared with the Bible… and these views were was dominant for 20 years but then lost its significance because of alternatives theories and methodologies.”